Clinical manifestations, diagnosis, and treatment of diphtheria

 Diphtheria is an infectious disease caused by the gram-positive bacillus Corynebacterium diphtheriae.
 Infection may lead to respiratory disease, cutaneous disease, or an asymptomatic carrier state.
 The word diphtheria comes from the Greek word for leather, which refers to the tough pharyngeal membrane that is the clinical hallmark of infection.

 The clinical manifestations, diagnosis, and treatment of diphtheria will be reviewed here.
 The epidemiology, pathophysiology, and prevention of this infection are discussed separately.
-(See "Epidemiology and pathophysiology of diphtheria" and "Standard immunizations for children and adolescents", section on 'Diphtheria, tetanus, and/or pertussis vaccines' and "Tetanus-diphtheria toxoid vaccination in adults".)
+(See "Epidemiology and pathophysiology of diphtheria" and "Tetanus-diphtheria toxoid vaccination in adults" and "Diphtheria, tetanus, and pertussis immunization in children 7 through 18 years of age" and "Diphtheria, tetanus, and pertussis immunization in infants and children 0 through 6 years of age".)

 Respiratory diphtheria — Respiratory diphtheria is typically caused by toxin-producing strains of C. diphtheriae; rarely, it is caused by toxigenic strains of other Corynebacterium species (C. ulcerans, C. hemolyticum, or C. pseudotuberculosis) .
 Symptoms typically begin two to five days after infection.
 In addition to respiratory symptoms, absorption and dissemination of diphtheria toxin can lead to toxin damage of the heart (myocarditis), nervous system, and kidneys.